 When Include Client's Contacts is set "On", AutoFile searches the Client's Contacts to find a match for the Client Name.
-If an email is sent or received from the email address of one of the Contacts that is held for a client in Xero Practice Manager, this will match on the client when an email is autofiled.
-This allows emails to be filed to the client when they are send or received to/from internal team members, bookkeepers, advisers, etc.
+If an email is sent or received from the email address of one of the Contacts that is held for a client in Xero Practice Manager, this will match on the client when an email is auto-filed.
+This allows emails to be filed to the client when they are sent or received to/from the client's contacts such as bookkeepers, advisers, etc.

 Email AutoFile - Exclusions